Box of Gold

 As I am forever reminded he could be disappointed,

-By having expectations of me that I can’t fulfill.
+If he has expectations of me that I can’t fulfill.

 So, I give him a picture of Emily and me from my purse.